 The information disclosed on the website in accordance with Article 4(1)(a) and Article 4(5)(a) of Regulation (EU) No XXXX/2019 shall be accompanied by a summary in, as a minimum, a language customary in the sphere of international finance.

-The summary referred to in paragraph 1 shall be drawn up as a short document written in a concise manner and of a maximum length of two sides of A4-sized paper when printed.
+The summary referred to in paragraph 1 shall be drawn up as a document written in a concise manner and of a maximum length of two sides of A4-sized paper when printed.
 The summary shall:

 be presented and laid out in a way that is easy to read, using characters of readable size;

-be written in a language and a style that facilitate the understanding of the information in a manner that is clear, non-technical, concise and comprehensible.
+be written in a language and a style that facilitate the understanding of the information in a manner that is clear, non-technical, concise and comprehensible;and

+be placed ahead of the information disclosed on the website in accordance with Article 4(1)(a) and Article 4(5)(a) and serve as an introduction for the reader.

-Article 8 Disclosure of organisational implementation of policies on the identification and prioritisation of principal adverse sustainability impacts and indicators
+Article 8 Disclosure of implementation of policies on the identification and prioritisation of principal adverse sustainability impacts and indicators

 The information referred to in Article 4(2)(a) of Regulation (EU) No XXXX/2019 website publication on the policies of the financial market participants shall indicate: